MarkBind/markbind/docs/devGuide/settingUp.md

 ## Setting up the dev environment

 1. **Fork and clone** the MarkBind repo.
-1. **To bind your cloned version of MarkBind to your console** (instead of the released version of MarkBind), run `npm link` in the `packages/cli` folder of the cloned repo first.
+1. **Bind your cloned version of MarkBind to your console** Inside the cloned folder navigate to the `packages/cli` folder and run `npm link`
 1. **Install dependencies** by running <popover content="Under the hood, this calls `npm ci` and `lerna bootstrap`">`npm run setup`</popover> in the **root folder** of your cloned repo.
 1. **Congratulations!** Now you ready to start modifying MarkBind code.

 ### Common setup questions